Hostdon/pleroma/docs/installation/openbsd_en.md

 pkg_add elixir gmake git postgresql-server postgresql-contrib cmake ffmpeg ImageMagick
 ```

-Pleroma requires a reverse proxy, OpenBSD has relayd in base (and is used in this guide) and packages/ports are available for nginx (www/nginx) and apache (www/apache-httpd).
+Akkoma requires a reverse proxy, OpenBSD has relayd in base (and is used in this guide) and packages/ports are available for nginx (www/nginx) and apache (www/apache-httpd).
 Independently of the reverse proxy, [acme-client(1)](https://man.openbsd.org/acme-client) can be used to get a certificate from Let's Encrypt.

 #### Optional software